areon546/java-forest/docs/spec.md

 your reputation with the forest changes.
    8. [ ] If you choose to do nothing,
 8. [ ] Different events have different probabilities of occuring.
+9. [ ] If certain conditions are met, some events are guaranteed to occur.